 Our Goals for Your School’s Adventure

 Safety is our primary concern, and we are extremely proud of our outstanding safety record.
-All of our instructors have Wilderness First Responders medical certifications and have participated in our extensive training program and orientation.
+All of our instructors have wilderness first responders medical certifications and have participated in our extensive training program and orientation.

 2. Effectively reaching your education goals

 We work closely with teachers and administrators to create fun, community-building, and growth-oriented educational experiences for students.
 The outdoors is the perfect place to augment classroom curricula, invigorate students’ sense of curiosity and discovery, and make lasting impressions that are often the pinnacle of the school year.
-Adventure Treks’ programs are heavily influenced by the framework set forth by the Partnership for 21st Century Skills: students are challenged to master communication, problem-solving, creativity, and collaborative skills among other abilities essential to success in the modern world.
+Adventure Treks’ programs are influenced by the framework set forth by the Partnership for 21st Century Skills: students are challenged to master communication, problem-solving, creativity, and collaborative skills among other abilities essential to success in the modern world.
 Let us know what you would like to see students accomplish during your experience with us, and we’ll incorporate appropriate activities and facilitation.

 3. Building a community

 Knowing that we all have more fun and success when we feel included, valued, and supported, we put a lot of energy into the intentional development of community.
 As soon as students arrive, they are divided into small groups which are developed by teachers in order to promote positive social dynamics.
 Our instructors facilitate games, activities, and discussions that foster the development of a close, caring community.
 After a week of supporting each other, you can expect your classes to return to school more united and energized.